Tony Oursler

-Tony Oursler (born 1957) is an American multimedia and installation artist.
-He completed a Bachelor of Fine Arts at the California Institute for the Arts, Valencia, California in 1979.
+Tony Oursler (born 1957) is an American multimedia and installation artist married to Jacqueline Humphries.
+He completed a Bachelor of Fine Arts at the California Institute of the Arts, Valencia, California, in 1979.
 His art covers a range of mediums, working with video, sculpture, installation, performance, and painting.
-The artist currently lives and works in New York City.
+He lives and works in New York City.

 Early life and education

-Born in Manhattan in 1957, Oursler was brought up in Nyack, New York.
+Born in Manhattan in 1957, Oursler was brought up in a connected and well-to-do family that settled in Nyack, New York.
+He is the son of former Reader's Digest editor-in-chief Fulton Oursler Jr. and Noel Nevill Oursler.
+His grandfather was the writer Fulton Oursler.

 At CalArts, his fellow students included Mike Kelley, Sue Williams, Stephen Prina, and Jim Shaw.
-John Baldessari — with whom he did an independent study — and Laurie Anderson were teachers.
+John Baldessari — with whom he did an independent study — and Laurie Anderson were his teachers.
 Oursler moved back to New York in 1981 and was picked up by Electronic Arts Intermix.

 In 1999, Oursler moved to a studio near New York City Hall.

 Work

-Single-channel tapes: 1977-1989
+Single-channel tapes: 1977–1989

 Tony Oursler is known for his fractured-narrative handmade videotapes, including The Loner (1980) and EVOL (1984).
 Billy Rubin describes EVOL as "(charting) the territory between our passion-charged personal narratives and the near impossibility of representing that desire visually or linguistically, the end result often being nothing more than banal cultural cliches."

 These works involve elaborate soundtracks, painted sets, stop-action animation, and optical special effects created by the artist.
 The early videotapes have been exhibited extensively in alternative spaces and museums.
 They are distributed by Electronic Arts Intermix.